kssechkar/code_examples/README.md

-# These are my code examples.
-Each branch represent a small project with a brief description and code
+# This is a final project for Advanced Python course.
+It is a website and a telegram bot that sends polls and gathers data during a lecture